goldfish swimmingAbout me/this blog

-I’m a 37 year old woman living in Australia.
-Here, amongst these pixels, I’m unravelling the mess created in my life by a single incident of violent physical assault on the 29th September 2005.
+I’m a 40 year old woman living in Australia.
+I started this blog as a way to deal with the mess created in my life by a single incident of violent physical assault on the 29th September 2005.

-[To get a cliff notes version of my story, you can view the timeline page - a shortlist of events ordered by date).]
+[To get a shorthand version of my story, you can view the crib notes page – a shortlist of events ordered by date.]

-The aftermath of that night included the onset of depression and Post Traumatic Stress Disorder (PTSD), nightmares, panic and anxiety attacks.
-And a complete loss of faith in myself and who I thought I was.
-For a long time, it was the end of happiness in my life.
+The aftermath of that night included the onset of depression and Post Traumatic Stress Disorder (PTSD), nightmares, panic and anxiety attacks, as well as a complete loss of faith in myself and who I thought I was.
+For the longest time, it was the end of happiness in my life.

 To make matters worse, I attempted to keep the devastation under wraps for several years and hide what a mess I really was from friends, family and workmates.
 I foolishly thought I could just wait it out, and eventually the pain would pass.

-Which is simply not wise.
-PTSD and depression aren’t like broken bones, or a broken heart.
+Which is simply not wise, because PTSD and depression aren’t like broken bones, or even a broken heart.
+If you don’t treat them, they get worse and life becomes increasingly unmanageable.

 I didn’t get the help I desperately needed for years, not until my body interfered by sending me messages of extreme physical pain.
-All scans, x-rays and other tests showed there was nothing wrong with me physically, but clearly there was a great deal wrong in other ways.
+All scans, x-rays and other tests showed there was nothing wrong with me physically, but clearly there was a A LOT wrong in other ways.

-I finally began to seek professional help in early 2008 and interestingly, the physical pain I experienced vanished literally overnight.
+I finally sought professional help in early 2008 thanks to the intervention of my intuitive and astute chiropractor.
+Most interestingly, once I’d decided to get the help I needed the physical pain I experienced vanished almost completely and instantly.

 Guess what?
 It is possible to heal from PTSD and depression.

-In this blog I talk about my experiences in therapy a little.
+In this blog I’ve written about some of my experiences in therapy.
 Most of it was talk/cognitive behavioural therapy.
-But I hit the ceiling with talk therapy after I’d done a lot of work clearing away the detritus and rubble.
+But I hit the ceiling with that approach after I’d done a lot of good work clearing away the detritus and rubble.

 The path to healing is…